coderefinery/TTT4HPC_parallel_workflows/content/index.rst

 type-along, and independent exercises.
 You can engage at different levels, depending on your interest.

+In this lesson we will introduce the concept of embarassingly parallel code, and how we can use this property to easily distribute heavy computation to multiple processes without the necessity of falling back on mechanisms within the language.

 .. prereq::

    * Basic HPC usage course (if you don't have, many of the things we